 Another great way to experience the canyon is by air – you can charter a scenic flight if that’s more your style!

-The river water is relatively safe to drink, but you should still bring water purification tablets.
-There are natural thermal hot springs at the southern end of the canyon at Ai-Ais.
+Ai Ais Hot Springs Resort – As noted earlier, there are natural thermal hot springs at the southern end of the canyon at Ai-Ais.
 That would be a relaxing and restorative way to end a five-day hike!
-For more information about the hot springs and resort, check out the Namibia Wildlife Resorts Ai Ais hot springs page.

 Bahnhof Hotel Aus – This hotel has 21 rooms, including a few self-catering cottages.
 They offer several day trips and tours, including sundowner drives, visiting the Prisoner of War camp, and viewing the feral horses in the area.

 Fish River Lodge – This is the only accommodation on the rim of the canyon.
 Their 20 chalets overlook the canyon for gorgeous views.

 Mesosaurus Fossil Camp – Do you like fossils?
 Then this camp might be the one for you!
 The Mesosaurus Fossil Camp offers their very own Mesosaurus Fossil Tour.
 They have 6 campsites and 4 chalets.

 Amanzi River Camp – This camp is situated on the Orange River.
 They also offer river rafting tours which I would highly recommend.
 You can read about our own adventure canoeing on the Orange River on the South Africa side here (we also used a different tour company for our excursion).